Introduction

 2. After completing the agreement, you will be able to create a Bridge Interactive API account.
 By completing the registration, you will automatically request API access to MiamiRE.

 3. You will receive a confirmation link via email.
-Once you confirm your email you will be able to access the Bridge API dashboard.
+Once you confirm your email, you will be able to access the Bridge API dashboard.

-5. Install your favorite Real Estate WordPress Theme and use MlsImport to populate your website with properties from Miami Association of Realtors.
+5. Install your favorite Real Estate WordPress Theme and use MlsImport to populate your website with properties from the Miami Association of Realtors.

 Useful Links: